-Traditional jazz, also known as ‘trad jazz’ describes a style formed in Britain in the 1950s and 60s that was a revival of New Orleans Dixieland jazz.
+There are many different genres of jazz.
+Traditional jazz (also known as ‘trad jazz’) describes a style formed in Britain in the 1950s and 60s that was a revival of New Orleans Dixieland jazz.

 In the USA, a Dixieland revival had started in the late 1930s and continued into the 1950s; smaller trad jazz groups fell into favour over big bands during the wartime recession, and public tastes changed with the creation and evolution of other jazz styles in this time.